-Live and Let Die features one of the best Bond theme songs, written by Paul McCartney, and later covered to satisfactory effect by Guns N' Roses.
+features one of the best Bond theme songs, written by Paul McCartney, and later covered to satisfactory effect by Guns N' Roses.
 It also features a totally awesome crocodile farm, which is used to excellent effect as an elaborate death trap by the evil Kananga and his one-armed henchman, Tee Hee Johnson.
 Bond, being the totally awesome superspy that he is, knows the difference between gators and crocs, and also knows just how to escape the sadistic scenario: by skipping along the animals' backsides to safety.

 4. The Man with the Golden Gun hall of mirrors In The Man with the Golden Gun, Bond and his nemesis, Scaramanga, the Man with the all-powerful, one-shot-kills Golden Gun, prepare for a final showdown on the beach -- an old-fashioned pistol duel.
 Bond turns, takes the requisite twenty steps, and turns again to shoot -- but Scaramanga, like the rat bastard he is, turns tail and runs back inside his lair -- a hall of mirrors replete with wax statues.
 Bond begins to navigate the deadly hallways, trying to discern which reflection is the real Scaramanga.
 Wisely, Bond decides to pose as a wax statue of himself, thus able to kill Scaramanga rather easily.3.
 Live and Let Die shark tank

+(again --Live and Let Die

 just had an unprecedented amount of great elaborate death scenarios) that 007 and his sexy counterpart, Solitaire, are about to be lowered into a shark tank by the evil Kananga, at least before Bond miraculously gets his hands on a shark gun.
 He shoots Kanaga, who floats to the top of the cave like a balloon and explodes.
 The silly scene was famously spoofed in the first Austin Powers movie.2.
 Goldfinger laser beam